Erebot/Erebot_Module_Skeleton_Doc/Installation.rst

             |project|-|release|.phar
             |project|-|release|.phar.pubkey

 That's all folks!
-You may now add `configuration options`_ for this module in Erebot's configuration file.
+You may now add :ref:`configuration options <configuration>` for this module in Erebot's configuration file.

 ..  _`install_composer`: